JakeAdmire/Game-Cave/README.md

 ## Credits
 Credit for this project goes to Devin Kapla, Jake Admire, and Justin Pyktel

-This project was assigned by Brittany Storoz, Pamela Lovett, and Robbie Jaeger
+---
-@ Turing School of Software and Design, Denver, CO.
+This project was assigned by Brittany Storoz, Pamela Lovett, and Robbie Jaeger *@ Turing School of Software and Design, Denver, CO.*